Is an Associate Degree Worth It?

 Associate degrees are considered 2-year degrees though some students move faster or slower depending on what else is going on in their lives and how much time they want to devote to schoolwork.
 Generally, associate degrees require 60 credits of coursework, which translates to 20 college courses.
 That’s half the academic requirements of a bachelor’s degree.

-For the average U.S. worker, there's a clear benefit to getting a two-year associate degree.
-According to the U.S Bureau of Labor Statistics (BLS), in 2017 workers with an associate degree had median weekly earnings of $836, compared with just $712 for people with a high school diploma alone.
+For the average U.S. worker, there’s a clear benefit to getting a 2-year associate degree.
+According to the U.S Bureau of Labor Statistics (BLS), in 2018 workers with an associate degree had median weekly earnings of $862, compared with just $730 for people with a high school diploma alone.
 They were also more likely to be able to find a job at all.
-The unemployment rate for associate degree holders was 3.4%, while it stood at 4.6% for workers with no college experience.

 You have specific skills, career goals, and interests.
 That means there are a number of factors to consider in thinking about whether an associate degree is right for you.